Loading...

 The heat in the water causes the rice to go from hard to soft.

-Also, cooking makes the food safe to eat, plus also easier to eat and digest, and can also help to improve the taste and its texture too.
+Also, cooking makes the food safe to eat, plus also easier to eat and digest and can also help to improve the taste and its texture too.

-And what is sauteing, do you think?
-Well, that's right.
+Now, what is sauteing do you think?

-Sauteing is a type of frying, isn't it?
-And it's a way of cooking food quickly in a small amount of oil in a shallow pan over a medium to high heat.
+And it's a way of cooking food quickly in a small amount of oil in a shallow pan over a medium to high heat, and the food is kept moving so it doesn't burn.

-And the word "saute" is from the French, and it means "jumped."
 So let's have a quick check you've been listening, shall we?
-So sauteing is a type of frying which.

-That's C, isn't it?
 Cooks food in a little oil over a medium to high heat.

 Well done.